-No major construction activities (i.e., ground breaking cultivation system construction) can be undertaken as part of this FOA.
+No major construction activities (i.e., construction of new buildings, major renovations, or additions to existing buildings) can be undertaken as part of this FOA.
 Applicants are expected to bring together both the human and physical capital necessary to achieve the objectives of the FOA.
 Modifications to existing experimental infrastructure at one or more of the partnering facilities is allowable.
 Such modifications may not exceed 20% of the total project cost.
 Capital expenditure for analytical tools and instrumentation to enhance existing infrastructure is allowable.